 Cross-platform tracking

 Cross-platform tracking lets you recognize the same visitor across both an app and a website.
-It is useful when a user moves from a webview within the app to the website in their mobile browser, or when a user follows a deep link from a website to your app.
+It's useful when a visitor moves from a webview in your app to your website in a mobile browser, or follows a deep link from your website to your app.

-You can also track how users navigate from a website to an app using deep links.
+Tracking visitors from a website to an app

 Use setVisitorIdFrom(deepLink:) or setVisitorIdFrom(url:) to set the visitor ID from the pk_vid query parameter.
 The deep link must contain pk_vid.